laserpants/groundfork-js/README.md

 /*
  * At any point, We can sync our local timeline with other nodes.
 This requires a
- * Groundfork Antenna server to be set up and running. 'target-node' refers to another
+ * Groundfork Antenna server to be set up and running. 'target-node' refers to a
  * device registered with the service.
+(A device may sync against yourself.)
  */

 endpoint.sync(['target-node']);